 Making sure your emails arrive in your contacts' inboxes is important when it comes to online marketing, and there are a few things to consider when it comes to deliverability questions like, "why are email addresses bouncing," or "why aren't my contacts receiving the email?".
 Let’s take a quick look at some of those underlying issues, as well as a few tips to overcome them.

 You may have recently gotten a notification that your latest email or contact list experienced a higher-than-normal bounce rate, or a number of feedback-loops (spam alerts).
 This can mean a couple things that we are going to cover in this tutorial.
 Please feel free to use this as an opportunity to evaluate your current practices to see if you are following best practices, and therefore helping to ensure your contacts get your message.
-If you want the quick version you can hop over to our blog on how to Boost Email Deliverability.

 Possible Reason #1: The contact list needs work.

 Specifically, this can mean a couple things; that the contact list is old and many of the email addresses are no longer good, or that the list was purchased / obtained from a third party and the people on that list haven't agreed to receive emails from you.
+Click Here for a trouble-shooting & best practices guide on contact databases.

 How to Fix:

 1. Old contact lists can be cleaned out, and it's important to continually add in your newsest leads & contacts, which can be done manually or through connecting your CRM / lead source to your account.
 Removing old contacts, or contacts who have never engaged with your content will help as well.
 And of course the platform will remove unsubscribers and hard bounced contacts for you.
-To learn more about the differences, check out our blog article on Bounce Backs.

 2. Use an opt-in email.
 Purchasing or "acquiring" lists from a third party is a different story.
 You may not consider your message to be spam, but according to the CAN-SPAM Act, if a person hasn't agreed to receive emails from you, then sending them marketing emails or solicitations is a type of spam.
 Luckily, there is a very easy way to obtain permission, while at the same time introducing them to your awesomeness!
 Just ask your eMerge coaching team help you put together a quick opt-in email that you can send to your third party list and get their permission to email them!